spicypark/Calculator/README.md

 10.31.2023 - 2.2.0-pr
 - All 2.2.0 features are in pre-release
 - Known bugs exist and will be patched before full release

+### 11.03.2023 - 2.2.0
+- Integrated Derivative feature
+- User option to toggle battery limit
+- Various interaction changes
+- Major bug patch (thanks to rocketbooster1000 for discovering and fixing the bug)